googlebleh/googlebleh.github.io/_posts/2024-07-26-nginx-and-let-s-encrypt.md

 This allows the nginx group to read a few more files, but I made sure none of them were too sensitive for a web server to see.

-Reading `fullchain.pem` and `privkey.pem` were the only two errors I saw, so we're happily serving for now!
+Reading `fullchain.pem` and `privkey.pem` were the only two errors I saw while following these guides.
+Since copy-pasting the error messages into a search bar didn't yield any relevant solutions, I home this finds someone else with a similar problem!